Teddy448/smma-website-d0830/content/pages/home.md

     actions: []
     grid_items:
       - title: "\U0001F4A1 Our Vision"
+        subtitle: >-
-        subtitle: 'We do care about your brand, treat it like our own, '
+          We do care about your brand, treat it like our own.The recommendations we make to our clients are the recommendations we would make if we owned their companies
         title_align: left
         content_align: left
         actions: []